Answering God’s call to serve Jurong: Teo Tee Loon and Lakeside Family Services

 You may be a member of the church, or simply a Christian struggling to live a Christian life.
 May I encourage you?
 Don’t give up.
 It’s all worth it.

 Teo Tee Loon will be embarking on a 35km cross-island walk from Lakeside in Jurong to Changi Prison from October 18-24 as a sign of his commitment to walk the long journey of recovery and and reintegration with prisoners and their families, and to raise funds for Lakeside’s work with ex-inmates and their families.
 To find out how you can participate or donate, click here: A Million Steps.
-If you would like to know more about Lakeside or how you can help, click here.
+If you would like to contribute to Lakeside’s work, click here.

 Reflection and Discussion